Invariants and Home Spaces in Transition Systems and Petri Nets: Semiflows Calculus

 These weight functions can be computed by solving the following homogeneous system of $m$ Diophantine equations directly derived from equation (\ref{eq: topo-invariant}):

-The system of equations (\ref{eq: topo-invariant}) can already be found in \cite{M19} while the system \ref{eq:inv-semiflow} is well-known in the literature \cite{BR82, STC96, GV03}.
+\begin{definition} A \textit{semiflow} is a solution of the system of equations (\ref{eq: inv-semiflow}) in $\mathbb{Z}$. \end{definition} The system of equations (\ref{eq: inv-semiflow}) is well-known in the literature \cite{BR82, STC96, GV03}.
+It can be directly derived from the more general system of equations (\ref{eq: topo-invariant}) that can already be found in \cite{M19}.
 This system of equations is fundamental; it describes some constraints over the topology of the Petri Net independently of any initial state and expresses a law of conservation over the net and its evolution.
-It says that during the dynamic evolution of the Petri Net, a function of token distribution remains constant: what is consumed and needed to enable $t$ is equal to what is produced after enabling $t$ modulo the weight function $f$.
+It says that during the dynamic evolution of the Petri Net, a function of token distribution remains constant: what is consumed and needed to enable $t$ is equal to what is produced after executing $t$ modulo the weight function $f$.
 This is a law similar to Kirchhoff's first law on the conservation of current flows but only applied on transition nodes i.e. half of the nodes of the bipartite graph representing $PN$.
-This explains why such functions over $P$ (or equivalently vectors in $\mathbb{Z}^d$) have been baptised \textit{semiflow} in \cite{M77}.
+This (with the fact that $\mathbb{N}$ is a semiring) explains why such functions over $P$ (or equivalently vectors in $\mathbb{Z}^d$) have been baptised \textit{semiflow} in \cite{M77}.

 Several algorithms were independently developed to compute a generating set of semiflows \cite{T81} or later in \cite{martinez1982,AM82}.
 All of them can be considered as variations of Farkas or Fourier algorithms related to integer linear programming and convex geometry (see \cite{ColomS89} for a comparative study or \cite{Schrijver87} for the underlying mathematical theory).